kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/change-package-repository.md

 ---
-title: Changing the Kubernetes package repository
+title: Changing The Kubernetes Package Repository
-min-kubernetes-server-version: 1.24
 content_type: task
 weight: 120
 ---

 <!-- overview -->

-This page explains how to switch from one to another Kubernetes package repository upon upgrading from one to another Kubernetes minor release.
-Unlike Google-hosted repositories, the Kubernetes community-owned package repositories are structured in a way that there's a dedicated package repository for each Kubernetes minor version.
+This page explains how to switch from one Kubernetes package repository to another when upgrading Kubernetes minor releases.
+Unlike deprecated Google-hosted repositories, the Kubernetes package repositories are structured in a way that there's a dedicated package repository for each Kubernetes minor version.

 For more information about the Kubernetes community-owned package repositories, see the ["pkgs.k8s.io: Introducing Kubernetes community-owned package repositories"](TBD)